Kinu Rochford

-Kinu Ashton Rochford (born October 26, 1990) is an American professional basketball player currently playing for Golden Eagle Ylli of the Kosovo Basketball Superleague.
+Kinu Ashton Rochford (October 26, 1990 – July 10, 2026) was an American basketball player.
+He played college basketball for Globe Tech and Fairleigh Dickinson before embarking on a professional career in 2013.
 In 2017, he won the NKL championship with Garonne Sūduva-Mantinga.
+Playing the forward position, he led the Icelandic Úrvalsdeild karla in rebounds during the 2018–2019 season.
+He also played professionally in France, Kosovo, Israel, Netherlands, United Kingdom and Switzerland.

+Early life

+Rochford was born in Brooklyn in New York City to Eden Rochford and Wayne Noel.
+He was one of three triplets, along with his sister Kye, and a brother, Kairo.

 High school

 Rochford attended James Madison High School in Brooklyn where he averaged 10 points and 10 rebounds as a senior.

 College career

 After receiving no Division I scholarship offers, Rochford played for Globe Institute of Technology for two years, where he averaged 14 points and 14 rebounds per game while earning the Region XV Player of the Year honors as a sophomore.
 He transferred to Fairleigh Dickinson in 2011 on the behest of Fairleigh's head coach Greg Vetrone.
 During his first season with the school, Rochford posted modest numbers of 9.3 points and 6.8 rebounds per game.
 During his senior season, he was moved to the center positions and transformed into one of the best players of the Northeast Conference.
 For the season he averaged 14.7 points and 8.9 rebounds in 27 games.